cockroachdb/docs/start-a-local-cluster.md

 - Communication is insecure, with the server listening only on `localhost` on port `26257` for internal and client communication and on port `8080` for HTTP requests from the Admin UI.
    - To bind to different ports, set `--port=<port>` and `--http-port=<port>`.
-   - To bind the Admin web UI to a private IP address or host, set `--http-addr=<private-addr>`.
+   - To bind the Admin UI to a private IP address or host, set `--http-addr=<private-addr>`.
    - To listen on an external hostname or IP address, set `--insecure` and `--host=<external address>`.
 For a demonstration, see [Manual Deployment](manual-deployment.html).

 - Node data is stored in the `cockroach-data` directory.
 To store data in a different location, set `--store=<filepath>`.
 To use multiple stores, set this flag separately for each.